CtrlK

 Completeness

-Clearly answers 'what' with specific capabilities, but lacks an explicit 'Use when...' clause or equivalent trigger guidance.
-The 'when' is only implied through the domain mention.
+Clearly answers 'what does this do' with specific actions, but lacks an explicit 'Use when...' clause or equivalent trigger guidance.
+The 'when' is only implied by the capabilities listed.

 2 / 3